UnderscoreTech/backend-assessment/README.md

 the ticket.
 The api should return a non-guessable token that is unique for the bought lottery.

-### Average price
-Create an endpoint that returns the average price paid for a lottery ticket.

-### Number of bought tickets
-Create an endpoint that returns the number of lottery tickets that have been bought.

 ### Drawing a winner
 Create an endpoint that returns the token of the winning lottery ticket.
 Once a winning lottery ticket has been chosen, the lottery should be closed.
-I.e. no new tickets can be bought.
+I.e. no new tickets can be bought and no other tickets can win the lottery.

 The chance of a ticket winning the lottery should be proportional to the price paid for that lottery.
 E.g. if $3.75 is paid for ticket-01 and